 There was a “final hurrah” for the Bronn of America studio after it had ceased retail production, but many people aren’t even aware that this was made by them because it was sold under the St. Petersburg Collection branding of the Theo Faberge company.

-According to Ira Jacobson’s memoir, he was approached in 1999 by Gene Maillard who was on the White House 200th Anniversary Committee for suggestions on a fundraising event.
-Having been a major Faberge retailer in the past, Jacobson suggested partnering with Faberge to design one of their special St. Petersburg “surprise” eggs which the Bronn studio would produce as a limited edition with a portion of the proceeds going to the Anniversary Committee’s educational charity.
-By that time Brielle Galleries had already been sold and Jacobson was in the process of disposing of the building.
+According to Ira Jacobson’s memoir (A Quest for Excellence: The Incredible Story of the Most Beautiful Store in the World) he was approached in 1999 by Gene Maillard who was on the White House 200th Anniversary Committee for suggestions on a fundraising event.
+Having been a major Faberge retailer in the past, he suggested partnering with Faberge to design one of their special St. Petersburg “surprise” eggs which the Bronn studio would produce as a limited edition with a portion of the proceeds going to the Anniversary Committee’s educational charity.
+By that time Brielle Galleries had already been sold and Mr. Jacobson was in the process of disposing of the building.
 However, he was able to provide research materials to the Faberge company who then proceeded to design the limited edition egg shown below.
 Former Bronn of America artist Dorothy Matteo poured the molds and did the detailing for each of the eggs produced.
 It’s not known who did the painting but is likely to have been Stephen Weston.

 The egg is 8″ high overall and contains a miniature White House as its “surprise”.
 The front section of the egg displays the Great Seal of the United States.
 The two side panels contain portraits of President John Adams and First Lady Abigail Adams, respectively.
 The rear panel contains a portion of the letter written by the President to his wife: